chiritageorge999/Performance-Analysis/README.md

-# Performance-Analysis of Plant Co. for 2023 and 2024
+# Performance Analysis of Plant Co. for 2023 and 2024

 The primary goal of this dashboard is to identify the challenges faced by Plant Co. and highlight opportunities for improvement.